 How do you find meta data?
 Well I remembered the Get Info command on the file icon gives some data, and look, under “More Info” is the title and caption I composed n Aperture

 What is useful about this, and why I use it, is that this info is nicely used if you upload the image to WordPress, if the title, and caption are in the meta data, it populates the Media Fields:

 So while my dreams of Spotlight actually finding text to search on in my image, I am glad to know that the meta data that travels with the image go with it everywhere.
 I also include a creative commons license statement in there, but its a field that the Apple OS or WordPress does not extract.

 But the metadata goes with the image.

 Not quite super magic, but still neat.

 Imagine me, getting excited about metadata.
 Weird.

-The post "When You think That Tech Is More Awesome Than Possible, yet…" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/09/more-awesome-than-possible/) on September 22, 2014.
+The post "When You think That Tech Is More Awesome Than Possible, yet…" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/09/more-awesome-than-possible/) on September 22, 2014.